Cross-Disciplinary Postgraduate Modules

 20/30 CATS - (10/15 ECTS)

-Digital innovation is enabling new ways of knowing society, from online surveillance to behavioural analytics to real-time research.
+In this module, you’ll study how digital innovation is enabling new ways of knowing and intervening in society, from real-time research to online experiments and behavioural analytics.
 What are the implications of this for the relations between social science, computing and society?

 New forms of computational social science have sparked intense debates across disciplines including sociology, computing and media studies in recent years.
 This course will provide an overview of these debates, and offers an advanced introduction to the key epistemic, methodological and normative issues they raise, such as: Do the sensational claims for a new computational science of society hold up?
 Do we really need new methods in order to study digital societies?
 What are the implications of the rise of computational sociology for the relations between social research and social life?